had2020/Pong/README.md

 Goal-player - Area 2D
 sends a signal to the Game-handler - Node 2D, that adds score for the player.
 Score counts up to 11, and then the game ends, and the scene is restarted, this is done in the Game-handler - Node 2D.

+Game-handler - Node 2D
+Node 2D, that holds the important data in the game.
+Counts score up to 11, Using Area 2Ds positions as Goals, starting with Goal in there name.
+It also resets the game scene if the score pasts 11 points the game resets.

 Blue Score - Label 2D
 ui used for displaying the counted score.